Omycron83/Notes/Current Life.md

 		- be witty, try to not be too serious though
 - Be yourself & confident, noone cares about you, really
 - Learn when to disengage (no reactions, appears busy, looks around etc.)
+	- Make an excuse, wish them a nice day and leave
+- Accept compliments by smiling, thanking
+- Be comfortable with silence

 # Github:
 ## Backup files: